nagasudhirpulla/taming_python/blog/skills/matplolib_set_axes_tick_labels.md

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-Sometimes we may desire to control the position of axis ticks of our subplots.
+Sometimes we may desire to control the location of axis ticks of our subplots.
 This can be achieved by using the `set_xticks` and `set_yticks` functions of the axes handle.

 ### Example - specify the position of axis ticks using `set_xticks` and `set_yticks`
 ```python